bekk/bekk-christmas/post/talks/visualization-to-cope-with-stage-fright-part-2.md

 ## The effect

-Experiencing the two opposite feelings side by side had a nice effect on me.
+Experiencing the two opposite feelings side by side felt comforting and in a way safe for me.
 Two opposite emotions, but somehow also so close.
 You can feel uncomfortable in one moment, but this can all change in the next one.
-Acknowledging this is also comforting.

 The black and white movie with the fast pace and the quirky music really made me smile.
 Picturing myself in a Charlie Chaplin movie, walking awkwardly up and down numerous times to give a presentation — how hilarious!
 This made me not take this all too seriously.